‘Dene Delivers’ modular rapid housing unit to Katlo’deeche First Nation near Hay River, NWT

 Fowler adds that these homes are unique in that they are designed to be affordable, easy to produce and not something seen before in the North.

-“One thing I remember having worked with (Dene Nation) National Chief Norman Yakeleya is that northern communities are not looking for cheap housing but rather a place to call home that is sustainable, built for the north, that can last and that people can take care of,” he said.
+“One thing I remember having worked with National Chief Norman Yakeleya is that northern communities are not looking for cheap housing but rather a place to call home that is sustainable, built for the North, that can last and that people can take care of,” he said.

-“You won’t find a home of this kind of quality that we are building when it comes to high standards.

 A second and similar model is expected to be sent to the Hay River Ford dealership, tentatively on Aug.
 27. It will be on display for two to three weeks before being shipped to Fort Simpson in time for the Sept.
 14 to 16 to where a draw will be held for an occupant.